-4. A new test mining project does not have to be undertaken if the evidence pursuant to Paragraph 1 has been provided through other test-mining projects by the applicant or in the context of another approved Plan of Work for Exploitation.
-In such a case, the applicant shall compile in its test-mining report the information already available, explaining why this is sufficient evidence, and the Commission shall assess whether the evidence pursuant to Paragraph 1 has been demonstrated in its review of the application and report to the Council pursuant to Regulations 11-15.
+4. ‘Test mining’ does not have to be undertaken if the evidence pursuant to Paragraph 1 has been provided through other ‘test mining’ by the applicant or in the context of another approved Plan of Work for exploitation.
+In such a case, the applicant shall compile in its ‘test mining’ report the information already available, explaining why this is sufficient evidence, and the Commission shall assess whether the evidence pursuant to Paragraph 1 has been demonstrated in its review of the application and report to the Council pursuant to Regulations 11-15.